By Wendy Stoltz / Last Modified On January 15, 2023

 Feed a few or a crowd - This gluten-free French toast recipe is so easy to scale up when you have more mouths to feed or unexpected guests arrive.
 All you need to do is double the French toast batter.

-Easy to make - With a handful of ingredients you can make gluten-free French toast in a snap.
+Easy to make - You can make gluten-free French toast in a snap with several ingredients.

 INGREDIENTS IN GLUTEN-FREE FRENCH TOAST